kensho-technologies/graphql-compiler/README.md

    [Execution model](#execution-model) section for more details.

-   Support for relational databases including PostgreSQL, MySQL, SQLite, and Microsoft Sql Server is a work in progress.
+   Support for relational databases including PostgreSQL, MySQL, SQLite, and Microsoft SQL Server is a work in progress.
 A subset of compiler features are available for these databases.
 See the [SQL](#sql) section for more details.

 **Q: Do you plan to support other databases / more GraphQL features in the future?**